 When: July 7 – September 2, except Sundays, 6:00 pm-9:00 pm

 Basic Cost: ¥3,500 for a course meal

 This ryokan, which is a 3-minute walk from the Chion-in-mae bus stop or an 8-minute walk from Exit 1 of Kawaramachi Station (you can check out the other access options here), has been working closely with a geisha house for over 60 years.
 Thanks to its connections, geisha visit and perform every now and then, and it’s easy for the hotel to arrange for a meeting with a geisha.
 Thus, it’s probably no wonder that they’d have a maiko beer garden.

 During beer garden nights, the maiko won’t be doing the serving, but she’ll go from table to table to make small talk with guests and pose for photo ops.
 At about 8:00 pm, she will then perform a dance.

-Reservations should be made for at least 2 people, and guests have to order the 3,500 yen course meal.
+Reservations should be made for at least 2 people, and guests have to order the ¥3,500 course meal, which includes one drink.
 It’s nothing excessively fancy, but since it’s from a respectable ryokan, you can rest assured that the ingredients are of fine quality.
 Vegetarian options are available for an additional ¥500, and you can upgrade to a premium meal, which costs ¥5,000.
-There are also additional options available for ordering, such as a la carte dishes, more beer, and even a drink-all-you-can course for 1,700 yen (60 minutes) or 2,500 yen (90 minutes).
-If you visit on a weekday, though, you can drink to your heart’s delight for 90 minutes for just 1,700 yen!
-(As it is, the remaining Saturdays are already fully booked, anyway.)
+There are also additional options available for ordering, such as a la carte dishes, more beer, and even an all-you-can-drink course for ¥1,700 (60 minutes) or ¥2,500 (90 minutes).
+The drinking courses are only for groups of at least four, though.
 Here’s the English reservation page.
 You can also make a phone reservation by calling 075-561-8011.
 The line is open from 9:00 am-9:00 pm daily.

 2. Kamishichiken Kaburenjo Theater